surfdog/static-blog/content/about.md

 Today, I'm building my own startup called [Affilimate](https://affilimate.io), a tool that helps bloggers earn more from their content with actionable affiliate analytics.
-It's currently in prviate beta, but you're welcome to email me for an invite or about partnership opportunities.
+It's currently in private beta, but you're welcome to email me for an invite or about partnership opportunities.

 In my spare time, I blog about travel and photography on [Not a Nomad Blog](https://notanomadblog.com),